The Ministry of Health announces the registration of 3 cases of monkeypox

-The Ministry also calls on the honorable public to take information from official sources in the country, and to avoid circulating rumors and false information, rather than the importance of following up on developments and instructions issued by health authorities.
+It also called for taking information from official sources in the country, avoiding circulating rumors and false information, and following up on developments and instructions issued by health authorities.

 Follow our latest local and sports news and the latest political and economic developments via Google news